Shared Heritage, Distinct Writing: Rethinking Resource Selection for East Asian Historical Documents: Replication Details

 \subsection{Training and Hyperparameters}

 Our experiments run on a server equipped with Intel Xeon Silver 4114 processor (40 threads) and eight GeForce RTX 2080 Ti GPUs (11GB each).
 For training and inference of Gemma-2 models, we use a separate server with Intel Xeon Silver 4214R processor (48 threads) and eight Quadro RTX A6000 GPUs (48GB each).
-We implement our models using LLaMA-Factory~\cite{zheng-etal-2024-llamafactory} for machine translation fine-tuning and Huggingface Transformers~\citep{wolf-etal-2020-transformers} for NER and PR models.
+We implement our models using LLaMA-Factory~\citep{zheng-etal-2024-llamafactory} for machine translation fine-tuning and Hugging Face Transformers~\citep{wolf-etal-2020-transformers} for NER and PR models.
 Table~\ref{tab:hparam} details our hyperparameter configurations.
 Training times vary by task: up to 36 hours for machine translation, 10 hours for named entity recognition, and 14 hours for punctuation restoration.
+The prompt shown below is used consistently across all translation tasks during both training and inference.